mmottola24/redmine_issue_status_colors/README.md

 # Issue Status Colors

 Redmine an open-source project management tool that I've come to enjoy using.
-There are many great plugins available for Redmine that like using.
+I have found many great plugins available for Redmine that I like to use.

 This is a Redmine plugin that adds the ability to view issue lists with colour coded issues based on it's status.
-The colours and legend text can be modified in Administration > Issue Statuses each type of issue status your setup has.
+The colours and legend text can be modified in Administration > Issue Statuses for each type of issue status your setup has.

 ### Installation